Firstly, the team at the Professional Development Unit would like to welcome you to Flinders University.

 This resource provides information all new staff members will need in their first few months of employment.
 It covers the requirements for academic, research and professional staff members.

-Click here for an Induction Checklist (DOCX 36KB) to guide your induction program and activities.
+Click here for the Induction Checklist (PDF 120KB) to help guide your induction program and activities.

 There are a variety of induction and orientation programs for new staff.
 Some programs are mandatory for all staff, while others may only be mandatory for academic staff or staff with supervisory responsibilities.
 This page will assist navigate which induction and orientation programs are relevant for you.

 As a new staff member, you will be introduced to the university and to your specific workplace on your first day of employment.
 While your supervisors and colleagues will help you with information relevant to your workplace, this page outlines the university-wide information you need to know, such as Emergency Procedures, Parking and Driving on Campus, and Work Health and Safety.

 This provides important policies and other essential information you need to know about the University in your first week.

-This provides an overview of the University, our people and structure of the University, and other information you will need to know within the few few weeks of starting at Flinders.
+This provides an overview of the University, our people and structure of the University, and other information you will need to know within the first few weeks of starting at Flinders.

 This provides an overview of information to familiarise yourself with over the first few months of employment, including performance management, training and development, and staying informed.